Architectural Overview

 from STDIN if the --stdin flag is passed to the message command.

-So, piping a commit message to Crisp is possible like this;
+Piping a commit message to Crisp is possible like this:

 git show --no-patch --format=%B | crisp message --stdinIn case no commit message was piped in to Crisp, the reader will fallback to